pedroski121/pedroski121/README.md

 Software Engineer
 ----------------

 I love anything technology.
-Dabbled in cisco networking, machine learning, and mobile development, now focused on building  fullstack applications.
+Dabbled in cisco networking and machine learnin now focused on software development.
 I have a high affinity towards writing code and hope to use code someday to improve the standard of living of humanity.

 * 🌍  I live on planet earth
 * ✉️  You can contact me at [obipedrochinomso@gmail.com](mailto:obipedrochinomso@gmail.com)